Our future is in good hands …

 “Hi.
 I’m doing a research project on composting in Hong Kong and would really appreciate if you could take a minute to fill out this survey.
 Thank you!” – Aya

-We’ll stay in touch with Aya and post the results when the project is finished in November.
+The survey has now closed and we’re in touch with Aya and who will share the results when the project is finished in November.